Leadville 100 MTB (August 12, 2023)

 The Abbey

 First things first, in the morning, I checked into the place where I was staying for the night.
 What a wonderful place it turned out to be!
 Small dorm-like hotel, run by a family who lives right there and shares the same kitchen and a living room with their guests.
-Needless to say, all the people were there that night for the exact same reason as I was – for the race.
+Needless to say, all the people were there that night for the exact same reason as I was — for the race.
 A few newcomers, some who’ve already done it in the past, and those who came to support their friends and family members at the aid stations.
-Thanks to some light afternoon rain, many of us spontaneously gathered to share their experiences, and expectations, and whatnot.
-When you come alone, you cherish small experiences much more.
-Perhaps it makes you feel almost like you are on the same team with all these people.
+Thanks to some light afternoon rain, many of us spontaneously gathered to share our experiences, expectations, and life stories.
+When you come to a new town alone, you cherish such small experiences much more.
+Perhaps, it makes you feel almost like you are on the same team with all these people.

 Expo

 Had some fun and insightful conversations with folks from Berd Spokes, Rudy Project, and Silca.
-Can’t wait for the promised video on “Silca sealant with/vs Cush Core tire inserts” to come out!
+I can’t wait for the promised video on “Silca sealant with/vs. Cush Core tire inserts” to come out!

 Race day